syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/web-installer/how-to-install.md

 * Uninstall the ASP.NET Core - EJ2 from Windows Control Panel.

-Follow either one of the option below to uninstall Syncfusion Essential Studio ASP.NET Core - EJ2 installer.
+Follow either one of the option below to uninstall Syncfusion Essential Studio&reg; ASP.NET Core - EJ2 installer.

 ### Option 1: Uninstall the ASP.NET Core - EJ2 using the Syncfusion ASP.NET Core - EJ2 web installer